Best 22LR Suppressors

 I picked up my Rugged Oculus specifically to shoot 5.7x28mm on my FN PS90 and haven’t used it much for 22LR.

-This suppressor is extremely user-friendly and user serviceable which adds to its appeal.
+This suppressor is extraordinarily user-friendly and user-serviceable, which adds to its appeal.

 This design efficiently eradicates the ‘first-round pop,’ succeeding at muting the loud sound that usually comes with the first shot.